 To approach the two climbs, clamber to a large, obvious ledge approaching the northern end of the cliffs.

 #1 (Half and Half): Where the bright sunlight meets the shadow, there is an easy Class 4 upclimb to the small, vegetated ledge at center left.
 From there, climb up along the left side of the shadowed area to the base of the protruding rock that has a sliver of sunlight on it.
 Climbing the crack left of that rock to the top of the rock is the route’s crux and also its most-exposed pitch.
 After that, the summit is a quick and easy scramble away.

 #2 (Chiminey Cricket): The center of the shadowed area shows what one might call either a large crack or a chimney.
 Climb it.
 It’s easier than it looks when you’re viewing it from the approach, but it feels a little harder (and more fun) than Half and Hal despite the lower grade.
 This spot receives little sunlight, so be prepared for moist, mossy conditions there.

-You might notice that my estimates for the ratings are a little lower than the established ratings.
+My estimates for the ratings are a little lower than the established ratings.
 This could be due to subjectivity or due to the fact that I perhaps did not climb the full routes completely from bottom up and missed some of the harder moves.
 When I climbed here, it was well before I had any information whatsoever on lines and ratings here, and I was just messing around, trying to find interesting things I could do without roping up.

 Essential GearI used rock shoes, but you could get away with hiking boots or even hiking sandals with nice grip on some of the easier routes.
-Wear a helmet.